Last published:Feb 19, 2019

 For now, then, the best way to treat Zika is to prevent it.
 This means taking steps to avoid mosquito bites if you are in an area affected by Zika.
 These steps include:

 Covering up as much exposed skin as possible so that it’s harder for mosquitoes to find a place to bite.
-This might mean wearing clothes that cover more of your body than you might normally wear in a hot country, such as long pants, and shirts with long sleeves.
+This might mean wearing clothes that cover more of your body than you might normally wear in a hot country, such as long trousers, and shirts with long sleeves.

 Taking steps to avoid bites 24 hours a day.